cloudmesh-community/book/chapters/linux.md

-Moreover, in sophisticated Makefiles, we could even make the targets dependent on files and a target rules could be defined that only compiles those files that have changed since our last invokation of the Makefile, saving potentially a lot of time.
+Moreover, in sophisticated Makefiles, we could even make the targets dependent on files and a target rules could be defined that only compiles those files that have changed since our last invocation of the Makefile, saving potentially a lot of time.
 However, for our work here we just use the most elementary makefiles.